CAPAL Public Service Scholars & Interns

 Grace Lim is a rising senior at Columbia University where she is studying Sociology and Ethnicity & Race Studies with a special concentration in Asian American Studies.
 She has been greatly involved on campus as a two-time executive board member of the Asian-interest and faith-based student organization, Soon Movement Global.
 Grace is also a Columbia University Laidlaw Fellow, and spent the summer after her freshman year conducting research on the history of Asian American student activism and the creation of Ethnic Studies on college campuses.
 She is passionate about immigration reform and Asian American civic engagement, and prior to joining CAPAL, Grace worked on these issues as an intern at the Minkwon Center for Community Action and the Los Angeles Department of Neighborhood Councils.
 As a California native, Grace enjoys spending time in the sun and trying out new foods with her friends and family.
 She is incredibly excited to spend this summer engaging with the issues she is most passionate about, while connecting with the other CAPAL scholars and interns.

 Jason Wong received an Associate’s Degree from Bard High School Early College in Manhattan, NY and is currently a rising sophomore at Centre College in Danville, KY pursuing a double major in Economics & Finance and International Studies with a concentration in politics.
-He is currently a first year representative on Centre’s student government association.
-He’s excited to do whatever he can to make a positive impact wherever he lands.
-Jason is interested in American politics, Chinese-American international relations, and wants to learn more about how Eastern Asian cultures and economies influence the development of Western nations.
-He’s grateful for the opportunity CAPAL has given him, and he can’t wait to work with the team this summer.
+On-campus, he has been elected onto the student government executive board, as well as taking on the role of President of the NSLS honor society, co-founder of an AAPI coalition, and a Resident Assistant.
+He hopes to continue on this path to work in the federal government, become a leader, and make an ever-lasting impact on the community.
+His professional interests include American politics, Chinese-American international relations, and the influences Eastern Asian cultures and economies have on the socioeconomic development of Western nations.
+During his free time, you can find Jason playing table tennis, running, or listening to Taylor Swift.
+He’s grateful for the opportunity CAPAL has given him, and he can’t wait to work with the team.

 John Hoang is a rising junior at Earlham College in Richmond, IN, pursuing his BA with a major in Political Science and minor in Creative Writing.
 As a Bonner scholar from Albuquerque, NM, he has worked in the non-profit & grassroots sector that focuses on community service and student growth.
 John has displayed a passion for service, dedication to working with underrepresented communities, understanding of issues affecting communities, focusing on identity, place, and policy.
 John is an intern at the New Mexico Immigrant Law Center, providing New Mexico’s immigrant residents with pro se services & legal assistance for remote pre-screenings, include prepping N-400s, I-90s, and DACA renewals.
 John is also the New Mexico Asian Family Center Designated Representative for the Albuquerque Justice for Youth Community Collaborative, partnering with 20+ community-based non-profit organizations, creating a collective archive to track our historical lack of progress and continued violence at the hands of the prison industrial complex in NM, as well as instances of resilience and community-based care.
 As part of his rejuvenation time, John invests time into his Art Mentorship with Loisse Ledres, an Experimental Designer at Momentum, in NYC, with his peer Isabel Figueroa refining his verbal expression of poetry and learning about the creative industry.
 In addition, John loves to watch K-dramas, anime and read Webtoons!